 Corresponding protein in UniProtKB/Swiss-Prot

-HBA2: This gene codes for hemoglobin, the protein which transports oxygen in our blood.
+HBA2: This gene codes for a subunit of hemoglobin, a protein that is responsible for transporting oxygen in the blood.

 Corresponding protein in UniProtKB/Swiss-Prot